Gibtnix/MSIKLM/README.md

 given, while not supplying it is equivalent to supply 'rgb'.
 The reason for this is two-fold: First it makes little to no sense to explicitly define the color and to give a brightness as well, second the brightness can be used to switch to a different way of communicating with the keyboard.
-Besides technical details (see function set_color() in msiklm.c fur further details if you are interested in them), it improves the compatibility with different devices, however the brightness has to be explicitly given.
+Besides technical details (see function set_color() in msiklm.c for further details if you are interested in them), it improves the compatibility with different devices, however the brightness has to be explicitly given.
 For example 'sudo msiklm green' will set the color green using its rgb-values (i.e. red=0, green=255, blue=0 or 0x00FF00 in hex code notation) while 'sudo msiklm green high'